open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 **NOTE** Everything that `run-with-otel-instrumentation` is doing can be done by hand by setting needed environment variables and running application as usual.
-It was created for convenienence for rapidly testing application and preventing situation when user might miss something.
+It was created for convenience for rapidly testing out open-telemetry against an application and providing situation when user might miss something.

 ```